SanilaNair-cloud/UniProjectDigibotGUICustomization/README.md

-#  README FILE of DigiBotGUICustomization
+#  README FILE of RAG Automation UI

 A full stack DigiBot interface embedded into a company portal, which supports the below: